wrought/wireless-networking-in-the-developing-world/wndw.md

 ### Troubleshooting

--   •Organise your work in logical steps and follow them.
+-   Organise your work in logical steps and follow them.

--   •Read the manual, study the meaning of parameters and settings, run tests and experiments (don’t be scared!).
+-   Read the manual, study the meaning of parameters and settings, run tests and experiments (don’t be scared!).

--   •In the case of problems, do a factory reset and try again.
+-   In the case of problems, do a factory reset and try again.

--   •If the problem persists, try again changing one parameter/setting at a time.
+-   If the problem persists, try again changing one parameter/setting at a time.

--   •It still doesn’t work?
+-   It still doesn’t work?
 Try to search on the web for relevant keywords (name of the device, etc.), search in forums and on manufacturer / vendors websites.

--   •Upgrade the firmware to the latest version.
+-   Upgrade the firmware to the latest version.

--   •If you still have problems try with a different client/AP, to check if you have a hardware issue with the original one.
+-   If you still have problems try with a different client/AP, to check if you have a hardware issue with the original one.

 12. INDOOR INSTALLATION